alban-read/M1-MICRO-FORTH/riscish.md

 It is not necessary for a word to know what state it is in, the correct function is run.

+### The Compiler

+This is just a loop that runs inside the interpreter loop, its job is to run the compiler code found in any words it is compiling.

+This makes it very small and simple, the compiler because it reaches out to words to do the work, can be built up in small steps, it is obviously naturally extensible.

+The only thing the compiler does for itself, is look up words, and recognize numbers that it compiles as literals, that is all it does.

+This simplicity is one of the very remarkable things about FORTH.

 #### Decompiler

-While you are writing a compiler, it helps greatly to see what is going on.
+While you are writing a compiler, it helps greatly to see what it is doing.

 In FORTH the decompiler is traditionally called SEE.